 Torie & Howard makes fruit chews in some pretty awesome flavor combinations.
 They are a healthier alternative to Starburst.
 Torie & Howard also makes hard candies in some yummy flavor combinations as well.
 They are all Certified Organic and NonGMO.

-Dye Free Chocolate Candies
+Dye Free Candy Coated Chocolate

 Chocolate candy doesn’t typically have artificial food coloring in it, unless its a candy coated chocolate.
 Honestly though, I’m not a big fan of the High Fructose Corn Syrup either and these brands leave that out.